 Keep It in the Shade

 Ideally, if you can help it, it’s best to keep your wicker furniture out of direct sunlight to avoid fading.
-It will fare best on a covered patio, or at least under a large umbrella, awning or gazebo.
+It will fare best on a covered patio, or at least under some patio covers like a large umbrella, awning or gazebo.
 Still, even a spot outdoors that gets shade for much of the day would be better than an area that sits in the sun all day.

 With proper care and maintenance, your wicker furniture should last for years to come.
 For more information, you can visit Sillas Vintage.